 The amount of the drug that can cause an overdose differs from person to person.
 Of course, it depends on their metabolism, current state of health, and the form of intake.
 This drug stays in the body for about six hours, but the detection is possible for days after use.
 Many people might use Tramadol in combination with other medication like acetaminophen.
 As a result, it can cause an overdose.
 Acetaminophen being less potent, can increases the effects of tramadol.
 Notably, this combination can cause liver damage or even death.

-This drug is very addictive when you abuse it.
+This drug is very addictive when someone abuses it.
 The total number of people misusing drugs, such as Tramadol is high and rising.
 This is according to the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Many research showed that men are more likely to overdose from a prescription painkiller.
 Furthermore, dependence on these substances is usually connected with alcohol abuse.
 People thought that Tramadol was a safe alternative to morphine.
-However, when you take it orally, the body converts it into another compound.
+However, when taken orally, the body converts it into another compound.
 As a result, it activates the opioid receptors much more than the drug itself.

 If somebody takes 500 mg of Tramadol, he/she will end up in a hospital.
 It might be accidental or on purpose.
 In addition, they can have severe side effects like seizures.
 Nonetheless, a overdose does not occur unless a person takes between 2.65 and 8.2 grams.
 This is about 5 to 10 times more than the recommended daily dose.

-Short and Long Term Effects of Tramadol consumption
+Short and Long Term Side Effects of Tramadol Consumption

 Elated mood and euphoria because of the increased “happy” hormone serotonin and norepinephrine